kubernetes/kubernetes/docs/proposals/kubelet-tls-bootstrap.md

 When the kubelet executes it checks a location on disk for TLS assets (currently `/var/run/kubernetes/kubelet.{key,crt}` by default).
 If it finds them, it proceeds.
 If there are no TLS assets, the kubelet generates a keypair and self-signed certificate.
-We propose the following optional fallback behavior:
+We propose the following optional behavior:

 1. Generate a keypair
 2. Generate a CSR for that keypair with CN set to the hostname (or